 The smoke from pure tobacco, directly from the tobacco plant, cannot be inhaled.
-The Indians, for example, could also not inhale their tobacco.
-A process of flue curing—roasting the tobacco—makes this possible.
-Only since this has been discovered has an epidemic of tobacco-related deaths occurred.
+The Indians, for example, could not inhale their tobacco.
+It is only a process of flue curing—roasting the tobacco—that makes this possible.
+And it is only since this has been discovered has an epidemic of tobacco-related deaths occurred.

 The tobacco industry adds thousands of substances to tobacco during processing.
 Those substances strengthen the addictiveness enormously and suppress the coughing that smoking causes.
 Thanks to millions of alveoli in the lungs, all kinds of substances from burned tobacco are absorbed directly through millions of pores.
-Those in turn bring the nicotine at a record pace to the brain in just 7 seconds.
+These in turn transport the nicotine to the brain in just 7 seconds.

 There is a distinction between raw tobacco, the fabricated cigarette and the smoke that you eventually inhale.
 Additives like sugar and honey are not carcinogenic in a non-burning cigarette.
 These substances are added to increase the addictiveness.
 But once ignited, more than 60 carcinogenic substances are created.
 The cigarette has been called “deadly by design.”
 Thought has been given to every detail.
 The design is deliberately and knowingly made to be addictive.
 The tobacco industry accepts the consequences as part of the deal.
 They have known that and been doing that for 60 years.

 Nicotine: the addictive substance.
 A nicotine-free cigarette does contain carcinogenic substances after burning, but is not addictive.
 People therefore wouldn’t continue to smoke such cigarettes, and so the tobacco industry wouldn’t benefit.

 Nicotine is found in pure tobacco, but it only becomes really addictive if it can first be inhaled, thus reaching the brain quickly, and in the gas form it reaches the brain even more quickly.